gbgbgb8/poofballgame/scratch.md

 3. **Phase 3**: Implementation of treasures and their utilities.
 4. **Phase 4**: Implementation of special squares and their effects.
 5. **Phase 5**: Implementation of winning conditions and level transitions.

----

-This updated manual should give a more accurate picture of where the game currently stands and what has been implemented so far.
-Feel free to use this as the new instruction manual.